Skip to content

 Is Daybreak Cohousing for you?

 Daybreak Cohousing is a multi-generational community.
-We develop warm connections by sharing meals, relaxing or celebrating events, participating in workdays, teams and business meetings (plenary) and making decisions together.
+We connect by sharing meals, relaxing, celebrating events, performing community work, participating in meetings, and collaborating on decisions together.

 Life at Daybreak offers many amenities as well as significant responsibilities.
-We recognize the time, attention and flexibility needed to enjoy the benefits of our self-managed community.
+Participation, engagement, and flexibility are needed to enjoy the benefits of our self-managed community.

 Daybreak is shaped by the individuals in it.
 Each resident brings something unique, and our community slowly and continually changes.

-These are ways we help maintain Daybreak’s social fabric and facilities:
+These are some ways we help maintain Daybreak’s social fabric and facilities:

 • Attend or cook for a community meal; help clean up